f5devcentral/i2ac/README.md

 ## Introduction
 “Software is eating the world” was a phrase coined by Netscape founder and venture capitalist Marc Andreesen in a Wall Street Journal article on August 20, 2011.
 It is an apt description of what is happening in networking, data centers and at F5 Networks today.
 In short, infrastructure has never been more dynamic or programmable.
 Infrastructure 2.0 is a synonym for these new dynamic IT infrastructures ; modeling them in code is the future.
 Programmability is rapidly becoming the recommended approach to configure and orchestrate a BIG-IP device.
 Gone are the days of using the GUI or the CLI to manually massage a device into existence.

-Software is simply too hungry, its eating up every industry and creating hundreds if not thousands of application services at companies both small and large.
+Software is simply too hungry, it's eating up every industry and creating hundreds if not thousands of application services at companies both small and large.
 The average engineer or admin has simply too many complex applications to care for, and cannot keep up, without programmatic automation.
 Infrastructure 2.0 as Code (I2aC) is an answer to this problem.
 By using modern software development best practices and dynamic infrastructure approaches, engineers can leverage advanced programmability capabilities and configure and control their network and data center infrastructures.

 This blog article discusses the modern dynamic IT infrastructure, the benefits of managing your infrastructure as a software development project, and the importance of collaborative automation.
 It also summarizes and cites from industry the best practices and key recommendations of this important movement.